[Updated Post for 2025: Trends and Latest Research]

 Why this skill is important:

-Customers are 9x more likely to be highly engaged when they receive what they consider to be empathetic customer support. ~ Gallup
+Customers are 10 times more likely to be highly engaged when they receive what they consider to be empathetic customer support. ~ Gallup (2025)

 2. Adaptability

-If we have learned anything from the past ten years, it is the importance of adaptability and a keen willingness to learn and grow.
-Customer expectations are always changing.
-New technologies are always emerging.
-The competitive landscape is always shifting.
-Every employee – but particularly customer service representatives who engage with a broad range of customers – needs to have the desire (and curiosity) to learn new skills, grow and change with the ever-changing environment.
+If we have learned anything from the past decade, it is the importance of adaptability and a keen willingness to learn and grow.
+Customer expectations are always changing, new technologies are always emerging, and the competitive landscape is always shifting.
+Every employee—but particularly customer service representatives who engage with a broad range of customers—needs to have the desire (and curiosity) to learn new skills, grow, and change with the ever-changing environment.

 Why this skill is important: